gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    chunks will be protected by encapsulating them in DTLS chunks as defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
    The DTLS chunk protects all of the SCTP Chunks to be sent in a SCTP packet.
-Using the selected key-material the DTLS Protection operator protects the plain text producing a DTLS Record that is encapsualted in the DTLS chunk and the transmitted as a SCTP packet with a common header.
+Using the current DTLS Key context the DTLS Protection operator protects the plain text producing a DTLS Record that is encapsualted in the DTLS chunk and the transmitted as a SCTP packet with a common header.

    In the receiving SCTP endpoint each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
-In that association context for the DTLS chunk the DTLS Connection Index (DCI) is used to look up the key-material from the one DTLS connection used to authenticate the peer and establish this key-material.
-Using the identified key-material and context the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
+Using the current DTLS Key context the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
 And if decryption and integrity verification was successful the produced plain text of one or more